kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 Once it is connected to the internet, it will start to synchronize and fetch the unix epoch from the configured NTP server.
 You do not need to adjust the date and time manually.

 NTP sync status is displayed on the upper left side display inside the vertical rectangle.
-NTP is displayed in green means it is synced, NTP is displayed in yellow means it is synced in the last 1 - 24 hour, NTP is displayed in red means it is out of sync.
+NTP is displayed in green means it is good and synced in the last 1 hour, NTP is displayed in yellow means it is synced in the last 1 - 24 hour, NTP is displayed in red means it is out of sync.